-Is a Board of Supervisors resolution condemning anti-semitism good for the Jews?
+Is the return of “Curb Your Enthusiasm” good for the Jews?